Zalak424/Zalak424/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on github
-- 🌱 I’m currently learning github
+- 🌱 I’m currently learning coding
+- My favorite hobby is travelling.
 -
 -->